-The Contractor acknowledges that he has investigated and satisfied himself as to the conditions affecting the work, including but not limited to those bearing upon transportation, disposal, handling and storage of materials, availability of labor, water, electric power, roads and uncertainties of weather, river stages, tides or similar physical conditions at the site, the conformation and conditions of the ground, the character of materials, equipment and facilities needed preliminary to and during prosecution of the work.
-The Contractor further acknowledges that he has satisfied himself as to the character, quality and quantity of surface and subsurface materials, which shall include the presence of lead or other substances classified by EPA as hazardous materials or controlled substances and the requirements for their removal and disposal, or obstacles to be encountered insofar as this information is reasonably ascertainable from an inspection of the site, including all exploratory work done by the College, as well as from information presented by the drawings and specifications made a part of this Contract.
+The Contractor acknowledges that he has investigated and satisfied himself as to the conditions affecting the work, including but not restricted limited to those bearing upon transportation, disposal, handling and storage of materials, availability of labor, water, electric power, roads and uncertainties of weather, river stages, tides or similar physical conditions at the site, the conformation and conditions of the ground, the character of materials, equipment and facilities needed preliminary to and during prosecution of the work.
+The Contractor further acknowledges that he has satisfied himself as to the character, quality and quantity of surface and subsurface materials, or obstacles to be encountered insofar as this information is reasonably ascertainable from an inspection of the site, including all exploratory work done by the College, as well as from information presented by the drawings and specifications made a part of this Contract.
 Any failure by the Contractor to acquaint himself with the available information will not relieve him from responsibility for estimating properly the difficulty or cost or time of successfully performing the work.
 The College assumes no responsibility for any conclusions or interpretations made by the Contractor on the basis of the information made available by the College.